naoshibaikyu/cyborgresistance/halloween.md

 OniSilverHappy: Of course I am.
 I'm an Oni this year.

-UlalaMollyAnnoyed: ...By just glueing two large candy corns on your forehead?
+UlalaMollyAnnoyed: ...By just gluing two large candy corns on your forehead?

 OniSilverHappy: It is an effective low-cost Halloween costume.